sawcce/jinxs-impact/readme.md

 ## Routes

-Impact uses a file-based router.
+Impact uses a file-based router similar to svelte and nextjs.